Diagnofish/.github/profile/README.md

 ## Why it Matters

 ## Meet Our Teams
-Let us introduce you to the masterminds behind this project.
-Each team member brings their unique expertise, unwavering dedication, and a shared passion for making a real impact.
+Let us introduce you to the masterminds behind this project

 | Learning Path                         | Bangkit ID    | GitHub Link                | LinkedIn Link                          |
 |------------------------------|---------------|-----------------------|-----------------------------------|